ldtcooper/jQuery-lite/README.md

 ## Technical Overview

 JQL is built around a main function, `$l` (taking a cue from jQuery's ever-present dollar sign) which allows users to select elements on the page based on CSS selectors or by feeding HTML elements in directly and creates an array of them.
 This array is then passed into a custom-made `DOMNodeCollection` class, which is where the bulk of the work happens.
 The main functions of JQL are all methods of `DOMNodeCollection`.
+It should be noted that each method returns a `DOMNodeCollection` after changes have been made, making every JQL method chainable.

 ## API